Sexual Assault

 Let’s not wait for the next attack.
 We can act

-Early intervention services are critical for helping prevent harmful sexual behaviour in young people and we them urgently, says University of Melbourne experts
+Early intervention services are critical for helping to prevent harmful sexual behaviour in young people – and they don’t exist in Australia.
+That needs to change.
+Now.

 Dynamics of Scandal: On facilitating, denying and covering up institutional child sex abuse